mattgathu/blog/posts/2022-01-09-hiking-kilimambogo.md

 _With Nicks at the summit_

 The trail is scenic, starting off with thick shrubland the gives way to grassy sections with great view points to the lands below the mountain.
-The grassland gives to a denser forests and eventually to mixed montane vegetation in the upper cooler sections that are closer to the summit.
+The grassland gives way to denser forest and eventually to mixed montane vegetation in the upper cooler section that is closer to the summit.

 ![montane-pic][montane-pic]
 _Montane vegetation on the upper sections_